Pavelwell7/django-orm-watching-storage-part-1/README.md

 The project uses the following settings:

-DJANGO_SETTINGS_MODULE - specifies the path to the module with Django settings
+`DJANGO_SETTINGS_MODULE` - specifies the path to the module with Django settings.

-To work with the database, you need to configure the appropriate parameters in the settings.py file
+To work with the database, you need to configure the appropriate parameters in the `settings.py` file.

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies: